aldrinpvincent/File-Previewer/README.md

 # File Previewer

-File Previewer is a simple application where you can uplaod single/multiple files and you can view the preview in browser with details like
+File Previewer is a simple application where you can upload single/multiple files and you can view the preview in browser with details like

 1. File name
 2. File size